Sensitivity of long periodic orbits of chaotic systems: Numerical results

 The standard deviation of the finite-time average over chaotic trajectories, panels (c) and (d), decays asymptotically as $\hat{T}^{-1/2}$.
 This is the trend predicted for an ensemble of averages by the Central Limit Theorem \cite{Ott:2002wz} if correlations decay sufficiently fast.
 In fact, both systems considered here display `typical' chaos (in the terminology of Ref.~[\onlinecite{Prasad:1999jt}]), with correlations dying out exponentially.
 Asymptotically, the standard deviation of the period average decays in the same manner, i.e. longer periodic orbits provide more accurate descriptions of the long-time mean.
 On the other hand, for short periods, the standard deviation of chaotic trajectories decays at a faster rate for both systems considered.
 We argue that this is an effect of correlations affecting the asymptotic behaviour.
 For short periodic orbits, increasing $\hat{T}$ does not necessarily result in a lower variance, in agreement with previous observations \cite{Saiki:2009hm,Zaks:2010ex}.
+In addition, the standard deviation of period averaged quantities over the ensemble of periodic orbits is lower than that of chaotic trajectories.
+This is likely a results of the fact that chaotic trajectories are permitted to visit low-probability regions of the attractor with extreme values of the function under average, while periodic orbits with short period are highly constrained and their exploration of the attractor is less pronounced.
 Overall, the data in figure \ref{fig:std-mean} suggests that typical long periodic orbits found in computations have, in statistical terms, similar properties to those of chaotic trajectories.